yyc12345/bmmo-protocol-compiler/docs/BpFile.md

 If you have experience with C++ language, you may know about align feature.
 Compiler will pad some bytes after some fields to make the whole struct can be visited fluently.

-Bp file support this feature, we provide 2 field layout. `nature` is nature align layout, if you choose this layout, bp compiler will do the same things as C compiler. `narrow` is a narrow layout.
+Bp file support this feature, we provide 2 field layout. `natural` is natural align layout, if you choose this layout, bp compiler will do the same things as C compiler. `narrow` is a narrow layout.
 It should be called *no align* actually, because it will place field in order without any useless bytes.

-A struct or msg which can use `nature` should fulfill follow requirements:
+A struct or msg which can use `natural` should fulfill follow requirements:

 * All fields are not `string`.
 * All fields do not have list modifier.
-* All structs referred by fields are `nature` struct.
+* All structs referred by fields are `natural` struct.

 If you do not specify layout, compiler will check struct and msg and choose a proper one.

-If you have specify a struct or msg as nature layout, any align syntax in fields declarations will be omitted and throw a warning.
+If you have specify a struct or msg as natural layout, any align syntax in fields declarations will be omitted and throw a warning.

 #### Array Field